SeanCline/build-indicator/docs/InstallationAndUsage.md

 ## Example usage ##

-If you wanted to report the build status of the Apache Thrift project on a [UnicornHat](http://shop.pimoroni.com/products/unicorn-hat), you would run:
+If you wanted to report the build status of the Apache Tomcat project on a [UnicornHat](http://shop.pimoroni.com/products/unicorn-hat), you would run:

-	sudo ./build-indicator --reporter=UnicornHat --status-uri="https://builds.apache.org/job/Thrift/api/json"
+	sudo ./build-indicator --reporter=UnicornHat --status-uri="https://builds.apache.org/job/Tomcat/job/tomcat-taglibs/job/tomcat-taglibs-standard/job/main/api/json"

 For more advanced usage, consult the command line parameters.